anirbrhm/Deep-Learning/README.md

-# MIT-Deep-Learning
+# Deep-Learning
-MIT - Introduction to Deep Learning 2019 Course
+Deep Learning Course offered by One-Fourth Labs

-This repository is my attempt at the course.
-This will be updated as the course progresses.
+This repository is my whole journey through the course where I implement all codes from scratch.
+These will not be the codes provided in the lectures but my own implementation of the codes without taking any help from the lectures.
+That is why these codes may not be the most efficient but will be well explained.